Experience the adrenaline rush of climbing a via ferrata – the “iron paths” of the Dolomites built during WWI.

 Looking for a challenge?
 Ascend some of the most beautiful – and challenging – via ferrata of the Dolomites such as the Via Ferrata Tridentina and Marmolada

 Short on time?
 Join our quick getaway climbing via ferrata (“iron paths”) in the Dolomites!
-You’ll ascend a different via ferrrata each day, explore the diverse culture and excellent cuisine of the Dolomites, and even spend two nights in traditional mountain rifugio!
+You’ll ascend a different via ferrrata each day, explore the diverse culture and excellent cuisine of the Cortina region of the Dolomites, and even spend two nights in traditional mountain rifugio!

 Pag.
 1 - 1